Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 General information

-Fracture of the neck of the shoulder - damage to the upper end of the humerus.
-It is more often detected in older women, which is due not only to osteoporosis, but also to a characteristic restructuring of the metaphysis of the humerus: a decrease in the number of bone beams, an increase in the size of the medullary cavities, and thinning of the outer wall of the bone in the area of the transition of the metaphysis to the diaphysis.
+A humeral neck fracture is an injury to the upper end of the humerus.
+It is more often detected in older women, which is caused not only by osteoporosis, but also by a characteristic restructuring of the metaphysis of the humerus: a decrease in the number of bone beams, an increase in the size of the bone marrow cavities and thinning of the outer wall of the bone in the area of the transition of the metaphysis to the diaphysis.
 A fracture usually occurs as a result of indirect trauma.
 It may be impacted, accompanied or not accompanied by displacement of fragments.

-According to the observations of specialists in the field of traumatology and orthopedics, usually the cause of a fracture of the neck of the shoulder is an indirect injury (falling on the elbow, shoulder or hand), in which there is a flexion of the bone in combination with pressure on it along the axis.
-The effect of applied forces depends on the position of the hand at the time of injury.
-If the limb is in a neutral position, the fracture line is usually transverse.
-The peripheral fragment is introduced into the head, an impacted fracture is formed.
-In this case, the longitudinal axis may be preserved, but the formation of a more or less pronounced angle, open posteriorly, is more often observed.
+According to the observations of specialists in the field of traumatology and orthopedics, usually the cause of a fracture of the humeral neck is an indirect injury (a fall on the elbow, shoulder or hand), which causes bending of the bone in combination with pressure on it along the axis.
+The effect of the applied forces depends on the position of the hand at the time of injury.
+If the limb is in a neutral position, the fracture line is usually located transversely.
+The peripheral fragment is embedded in the head, and an impacted fracture is formed.
+In this case, the longitudinal axis can be preserved, but more often the formation of a more or less pronounced angle, open posteriorly, is observed.

-If the shoulder is in the adduction position at the time of injury, the central fragment “goes” into the abduction position and turns outward.
-In this case, the peripheral fragment turns inward, shifts anteriorly and outwards.
-An adduction fracture occurs, in which the angle between the fragments is open posteriorly and medially.
-If the inner edge of the distal fragment is embedded in the head, an impacted adduction fracture of the surgical neck of the shoulder is formed.
-If the introduction does not occur (it is quite rare), damage is formed with a complete displacement and separation of the fragments.
+If the shoulder is in the adduction position at the time of injury, the central fragment “goes” into the abduction position and rotates outward.
+In this case, the peripheral fragment rotates inward and moves anteriorly and outward.
+An adduction fracture occurs, in which the angle between the fragments is open posteriorly and inwardly.
+If the inner edge of the distal fragment is embedded in the head, an impacted adduction fracture of the surgical neck of the humerus is formed.
+If penetration does not occur (this is quite rare), damage is formed with complete displacement and separation of fragments.

-When the shoulder is abducted at the time of injury, the central fragment "leaves" into the position of adduction and turns inwards.
-In this case, the peripheral fragment is pulled forward and upward, turns inward and moves anteriorly.
-The fragments form an angle open posteriorly and outwards.
+When the shoulder is abducted at the time of injury, the central fragment “goes” into the adduction position and rotates inward.
+In this case, the peripheral fragment is pulled forward and upward, rotates inwards and moves anteriorly.
+The fragments form an angle, open posteriorly and outward.
 This injury is called an abduction fracture.
-As in the previous case, with abduction injuries, a part of the peripheral fragment usually penetrates into the head of the shoulder; complete separation and displacement of the fragments is rarely detected.
-The most common fractures are abduction.
+As in the previous case, with abduction injuries, part of the peripheral fragment is usually embedded in the head of the humerus; complete separation and displacement of the fragments is rarely detected.
+The most common fractures are abduction fractures.

-The humerus is a long tubular bone consisting of a diaphysis (middle), two epiphyses (upper and lower) and transitional zones between the diaphysis and epiphyses (metaphyses).
-The upper end of the bone is represented by a spherical articular head, immediately below which is a natural narrowing - the anatomical neck of the shoulder.
-Fractures in this area are very rare.
-Just below the anatomical neck are two tubercles (places of attachment of muscle tendons) - large and small.
+The humerus is a long tubular bone consisting of a diaphysis (middle), two epiphyses (upper and lower) and transition zones between the diaphysis and epiphyses (metaphyses).
+The upper end of the bone is represented by a spherical articular head, immediately below which there is a natural narrowing - the anatomical neck of the shoulder.
+Fractures in this area are detected very rarely.
+Just below the anatomical neck there are two tubercles (places of attachment of muscle tendons) - large and small.

-Below the tubercles and above the place of attachment of the pectoralis major muscle, there is a conditional border between the upper end and the diaphysis of the bone.
-This border is called the surgical neck of the shoulder, it is in this area that fractures most often occur.
-The articular capsule of the shoulder joint is attached just above the tubercles, so transtubercular fractures, as well as fractures of the actual surgical neck of the shoulder, are classified as extra-articular injuries.
-The division of these injuries is very conditional, taking into account the general symptoms and principles of treatment, most clinicians combine them into a general group of fractures of the surgical neck of the shoulder.
+Below the tubercles and above the place of attachment of the pectoralis major muscle there is a conventional boundary between the upper end and the diaphysis of the bone.
+This border is called the surgical neck of the humerus, and it is in this area that fractures most often occur.
+The articular capsule of the shoulder joint is attached just above the tuberosities, therefore transtubercle fractures, like fractures of the surgical neck of the shoulder itself, belong to the category of extra-articular injuries.
+The division of these injuries is very arbitrary; taking into account the general symptoms and principles of treatment, most clinicians combine them into the general group of fractures of the surgical neck of the humerus.

-Such fractures usually heal well, the formation of false joints is extremely rare.
-However, in the presence of a sufficiently pronounced displacement and the absence of reposition in the long-term period, a significant limitation of movements is possible, due to both the consolidation of fragments in the wrong position and the proximity of the ligaments and the articular bag, which are easily involved in the adhesive process.
-The most unfavorable from the point of view of the subsequent limitation of function is an unrepaired adduction fracture, after which a pronounced restriction of abduction may occur.
+Such fractures usually heal well, and the formation of false joints is extremely rare.
+However, in the presence of a fairly pronounced displacement and absence of reposition in the long-term period, significant limitation of movements is possible, due to both the consolidation of fragments in the wrong position and the proximity of the ligaments and articular capsule, which are easily involved in the adhesive process.
+The most unfavorable from the point of view of subsequent limitation of function is an unreduced adduction fracture, after which a pronounced limitation of abduction may occur.

-Patients with impacted fractures of the neck of the shoulder complain of moderate pain in the joint area, aggravated by movement.
-The joint is edematous, hemorrhages are often found.
+Patients with impacted fractures of the humeral neck complain of moderate pain in the joint area, which intensifies with movement.
+The joint is swollen, and hemorrhages are often detected.
 Active movements are possible, but limited due to pain.
-Palpation of the head of the shoulder is painful.
-With fractures with displacement, the symptoms are more pronounced: the rounded shape of the joint is disturbed, some protrusion of the acromial process and retraction in the head region are noticeable.
+Palpation of the humeral head is painful.
+In displaced fractures, the symptoms are more pronounced: the rounded shape of the joint is disrupted, some prolongation of the acromion process and retraction in the head area are noticeable.

-A change in the axis of the shoulder is noted: it runs obliquely, while the central end of the axis is directed forward and inward.
-The elbow is displaced backward and away from the body, however, there is no fixation of the elbow joint (as in case of dislocation), the symptom of spring resistance is not detected.
-The shortening of the diseased shoulder by 1-2 cm is determined.
-Active movements are impossible, passive ones are sharply limited due to pain and are sometimes accompanied by a bone crunch.
+There is a change in the axis of the shoulder: it runs obliquely, with the central end of the axis directed forward and inward.
+The elbow is displaced posteriorly and is distant from the body, but there is no fixation of the elbow joint (as in a dislocation), and the symptom of spring resistance is not detected.
+The shortening of the affected shoulder by 1-2 cm is determined.
+Active movements are impossible, passive movements are sharply limited due to pain and are sometimes accompanied by bone crunching.
 During rotational movements, the head does not move with the humerus.

-On palpation of the surgical neck, there is a sharp local pain.
-In thin patients with poorly developed muscles in the armpit, it is possible to palpate the end of the distal bone fragment.
+When palpating the surgical neck, sharp local pain occurs.
+In thin patients with poorly developed muscles in the axilla, the end of the distal bone fragment can be palpated.
 In some cases, a displaced fragment can compress the neurovascular bundle, which is manifested by cyanosis due to impaired venous outflow, swelling of the limb and a feeling of crawling.

 Diagnostics

-To clarify the diagnosis, an x-ray of the shoulder joint is prescribed in two projections: direct and "epaulet" (axial).
-An "epaulette" shot is performed by moving the shoulder away from the body at an angle of 30-40 degrees.
-Greater abduction is categorically not recommended, as it can aggravate the displacement of fragments.
-In doubtful cases, CT of the shoulder joint is used.
-If compression of the neurovascular bundle is suspected, patients are referred for a consultation with neurologists or neurosurgeons and vascular surgeons.
+To clarify the diagnosis, radiography of the shoulder joint is prescribed in two projections: direct and “epaulet” (axial).
+An “epaulet” shot is performed by moving the shoulder away from the body at an angle of 30-40 degrees.
+Greater abduction is strictly not recommended, as it may aggravate the displacement of the fragments.
+In doubtful cases, CT scan of the shoulder joint is used.
+If compression of the neurovascular bundle is suspected, patients are referred for consultation to neurologists or neurosurgeons and vascular surgeons.

-Elderly patients with impacted fractures do not require reposition in most cases.
-The area of damage is anesthetized with novocaine and a fixing bandage is applied for a period of 6 weeks.
+Elderly patients with impacted fractures do not require reduction in most cases.
+The damaged area is anesthetized with novocaine and a fixing bandage is applied for 6 weeks.
 If a moderately displaced impacted fracture has been diagnosed in a young or middle-aged person, reduction is indicated.
-For patients of all ages, reposition is performed for comminuted and non-impacted fractures.
+For patients of all ages, reduction is performed for comminuted and non-impacted fractures.
 Then the limb is immobilized, painkillers and UHF are prescribed.
-Therapeutic exercises begin from the second day, light movements (slight adduction, abduction and swaying) in the shoulder joint - from the fifth day.
-Subsequently, the range of motion is gradually increased.
+Therapeutic exercises begin from the second day, light movements (slight adduction, abduction and rocking) in the shoulder joint - from the fifth day.
+Subsequently, the range of movements is gradually increased.

-Depending on the nature of the injury and the age of the patient, a conventional kerchief bandage (in elderly patients) or a kerchief-snake, on which a bent arm is hung, can be used as a means for immobilizing a fracture, depending on the nature of the injury and the age of the patient.
-If necessary, the scarf is supplemented with a roller in the armpit.
-In some cases, with impacted adduction fractures with angular displacement and easily displaced non-impacted fractures with complete divergence of fragments, skeletal traction is performed on an abduction or abduction splint.
+As a means for immobilizing a fracture, depending on the nature of the injury and the age of the patient, a regular scarf bandage (in elderly patients) or a snake scarf, on which the bent arm is suspended, can be used.
+If necessary, the scarf is supplemented with a roller in the armpit area.
+In some cases, with impacted adduction fractures with angular displacement and easily displaced non-impacted fractures with complete divergence of the fragments, skeletal traction is performed on an abduction or abduction splint.

-Surgical treatment is indicated for significant angular displacement, complete separation of the fragments and the impossibility of matching the fragments by closed reposition.
-The operation is carried out in the conditions of the trauma department under general anesthesia.
-As a rule, an antero-medial incision is used.
-To hold fragments in adults, osteosynthesis with a plate is performed; in children, fixation with knitting needles is possible.
-The wound is sutured in layers and drained.
+Surgical treatment is indicated for significant angular displacement, complete separation of fragments and the impossibility of matching the fragments by closed reduction.
+The operation is performed in a trauma department under general anesthesia.
+Typically, an anteromedial incision is used.
+To hold fragments in adults, osteosynthesis is performed with a plate; in children, fixation with knitting needles is possible.
+The wound is sutured layer by layer and drained.

-In the postoperative period, immobilization is carried out using a curved Kremer splint or bandage with a pad in the armpit.
+In the postoperative period, immobilization is performed using a curved Kremer splint or a bandage with a pad in the armpit.
 Painkillers and antibiotics are prescribed.
-From the third day, exercise therapy begins with movements in the fingers, elbow and wrist joint.
-The sutures are removed on the 10th day, movements in the shoulder joint begin on the 20th day after the operation.
+From the third day, exercise therapy begins with movements in the fingers, elbow and wrist joints.
+The sutures are removed on the 10th day, movements in the shoulder joint begin on the 20th day after surgery.
 The results of surgery are usually good.

-Very rarely, with crushing of the upper parts of the humerus and aseptic necrosis of the head, arthroplasty of the shoulder joint is indicated.
-Depending on the age and physical condition of the patient, it is possible to use unipolar endoprostheses (replacement of only the head of the humerus) or total endoprosthesis (replacement of both the head and glenoid cavity of the scapula).
+Very rarely, with fragmentation of the upper parts of the humerus and aseptic necrosis of the head, endoprosthetics of the shoulder joint is indicated.
+Depending on the age and physical condition of the patient, it is possible to use unipolar endoprostheses (replacement of only the head of the humerus) or total endoprosthesis (replacement of both the head and the glenoid cavity of the scapula).
 If there are contraindications to endoprosthetics, arthrodesis is performed.

 CATEGORIES